-Before a SAR is sent out to the data subject the Head teacher's PA will carry out a double check.
+Before a SAR is sent out to the data subject the Headteacher/Headteacher's PA are required to carry out a double check.
 This is done to ensure that all third-party data has been removed appropriately and that any documents have been redacted appropriately.

-Third party data sent out in error to the wrong person constitutes a data breach under the Data Protection Act 2018 and can have very serious consequences for the school.
+Third party data sent out in error to the wrong person constitutes a data breach and can have very serious consequences for the school.

-The Head teacher is ultimately responsible for completing a double check of the information to be provided to the data subject.
+The Headteacher is responsible for completing a double check of the information to be provided to the data subject.
 For further guidance on the double check please refer to the Subject Access Request Procedure.

-13 Complaints
+13 COMPLAINTS